-OverviewLocated in the NorthEastern portion of Arizona and full of changing vistas, colorful logs, petroglyphs, mulicolored buttes, ancient ruins, solar calendars and an array of wildlife lies the Petrifed Forest and Painted Desert National Park.
+OverviewLocated in the Northeastern portion of Arizona and full of changing vistas, colorful logs, petroglyphs, mulicolored buttes, ancient ruins, solar calendars and an array of wildlife lie the Painted Desert and Petrified Forest National Park.

-The Petrified Forest and Painted Desert were first designated as a National Park back in 1962 by congress, but it's first protection began around 1906 when President Theodore Roosevelt designated part of the current area as a National Monument.
+The Petrified Forest was first designated as a National Park back in 1962 by Congress, but its first protection began around 1906 when President Theodore Roosevelt designated part of the current area as a national monument.
 The wilderness was further expanded in 1932 when more than 53,000 acres were purchased and added to the monument.

-There are numerous short trails that can be hiked easily as well as historical buildings.
+There are numerous short trails that can be hiked easily, as well as historical buildings to visit.

 Petrified wood is very heavy and dense.
 One cubic foot of it may weigh up to 200 pounds and can only be cut with a diamond saw.
-There are many diffent colors in some of the petrified wood located in the park.
-This occurs because of iron, carbon, manganese, colbalt, and chromium that were present in the water when these pieces of wood became petrified.
+There are many different colors in some of the petrified wood located in the park.
+This occurs because of iron, carbon, manganese, cobalt, and chromium that were present in the water when these pieces of wood became petrified.

 Getting ThereFrom Phoenix: Take Highway 87 North to Payson, Highway 260 East to Heber, then take Highway 377 North to Holbrook, and Highway 180 South to the park's Southern entrance (Approximately 215 miles).

 From Albuquerque, New Mexico: Travel West on Interstate 40 for approximately 205 miles until you reach exit 311.
 Take this exit and follow the signs for the park's North entrance.

 From I-40 East: Take exit 285 into Holbrook and then follow Highway 180 South to the park's Southern entrance (Approximately 19 miles after turning onto Highway 180).